homer0/projext/documents/projectConfiguration.md

 Whether or not the target needs to be bundled.
 Yes, it's kind of ironic that a tool that aims to simplify bundling would have an option like this, but there are a few scenarios where this may be useful:

 - You are bundling a frontend while you have your backend running on Node, you can bundle your frontend and just copy your backend.
-- You have no frontend target and you are using woopack just to organize, run and prepare the distributable files.
+- You have no frontend target and you are using projext just to organize, run and prepare the distributable files.

 If the value is `false`, when running on a development environment, and if the target doesn't need transpilation, the code won't be moved to the distribution directory.